KSP-KOS/KOS/doc/source/structures/gui_widgets/box.rst

     .. method:: ADDRADIOBUTTON(text, on)

-        :parameter text: text to display
+        :parameter text: :struct:`String` text to display
-        :type text: :struct:`String`
-        :parameter on: state of the checkbox initially
+	:parameter on: :struct:`Boolean` state of the checkbox initially
-        :type on: :struct:`Boolean`
-        :return:
-        :rtype: :struct:`Button`
+        :return: :struct:`Button`

         Creates an *exclusive toggle-able* :struct:`Button` widget in this ``Box``.
         The Button will display the text message given in the parameter.